Jung Wook Jun is the Korean designer behind one of Asia’s most successful menswear labels, Juun J.

 Celebrating Juun J’s tenth anniversary in 2017, the Seoul-based designer has shown his self-described “street tailoring” at Paris Men’s Fashion Week since 2007.

-Growing up in South Korea, the presence of U.S armed forces, as well as the country’s mandatory military service, heavily influenced Juun’s aesthetic.
+Growing up in South Korea, the presence of US armed forces, as well as the country’s mandatory military service, heavily influenced Jung’s aesthetic.
 “At the time I really hated uniforms because I thought they didn't look good,” he told Vogue.
 “But once I was discharged, after three years of service, I started to notice how practical and beautiful they are.”

-The designer completed his studies as Esmod in 1992, going on to work for various fashion houses, including Club Monaco and Chiffon.
-He then launched “Lone Costume”, which quickly became one of Korea’s most exciting brands before being renamed in 2007 to become the international label it is today.
+The designer completed his studies at Esmod in 1992, before going on to work for various fashion houses, including Club Monaco and Chiffon.
+He then launched “Lone Costume,” which quickly became one of Korea’s most exciting brands before being renamed in 2007 to become the international label it is today.

 In 2012, Juun J joined Samsung’s Cheil Industries, a leading group that provides funding for up-and-coming brands in Korea.
 Since, Juun J has garnered a strong international fan base and stockists including Dover Street New York, Harrods, L’Eclaireur and Neiman Marcus.

 In 2016, he was chosen as the first Korean designer to be featured as a guest at Pitti Uomo 89.
 “Juun J is re-defining 21st century men's fashion,” said Vogue International’s Suzy Menkes .
 “He’s creating collections with a dash of ‘gender blending’ as well as subtle references to classic Korean costume.”

 In May 2019, Juun J opened it's first permanent location in the form of a 1,300-square-foot flagship in Seoul.